 Back to top

-MDA's DMD Clinical Research Network is focused on advancing human clinical trials in this disease.
+MDA also has created a dedicated DMD Clinical Research Network that aims to advance human clinical trials in this disease.

 Back to top